Unit 1 - Practice Quiz

 elementary operations and their use in getting the rank Medium

-B. Elementary row operations do not alter the rank of a matrix.
+A. Elementary row operations can decrease the rank of a matrix.

-C. Elementary row operations can decrease the rank of a matrix.
+B. Elementary row operations can increase the rank of a matrix.

-D. Elementary row operations can increase the rank of a matrix.
+D. Elementary row operations do not alter the rank of a matrix.

 22 If a matrix has all its elements equal to 1, what is the rank of ?